 These vents use what the brand calls “groundbreaking Air-fusion technology” to channel the airflow through a drying chamber and as you pass the straightener over each section of your hair, this hot air flow slowly removes moisture from the hair.

 Switching to Shine Shot mode turns off the vents and turns on four low-temperature styling plates that straighten and smooth the finished look.
 GHD CTO Dr Rob Milner told mamabella that the heaters on the plates in the Duet Style use the GHD ceramic technology found in the Platinum Plus.

 This includes a ceramic heater element inside each of the plates and a non-stick, heat-resistant ceramic coating.

-Continue reading for our GHD Platinum Plus review.
+Or keep reading to see our full GHD Platinum Plus review.

 Forget everything you know about hair straighteners.
 The GHD Platinum Plus Styler changes the game, mixing style and technology in ways not seen before from GHD, or any heat styling brand.